arpitvaish/SpringBoot-Projects/README.md

 ## Project : SpringBootStructure
   This is spring boot application which covers most of the spring topics like :
-  a.
-AOP
+  1. AOP
-  b.
-DAO
+  2. DAO
-  c.
-Interceptors
+  3. Interceptors
-  d.
-Scheduler
+  4. Scheduler
-  c.
-Rest API
+  5. Rest API
-  d.
-JUNIT
+  6. JUNIT
   A good code base to cover all basic of spring.